Hampton Roads Metropolitan Medical Response System (HRMMRS)

 The HRMMRS supports, equips and trains a 47-member (250 member call group) Hampton Roads Metropolitan Medical Strike Team (HRMMST) that provides on-scene expertise and resources to the Incident Commander during a disaster.

-The HRMMRS has purchased personnel protective equipment for public safety agency, hospital, public health and medical examiner personnel; decontamination systems for all area hospitals; radiation detectors for fire/EMS and law enforcement vehicles; CBRNE identification equipment for public health and HAZMAT teams; communication equipment for hospitals and public health; medication temperature control equipment for responder vehicles; and supplies/equipment for mass prophylaxis dispensing centers.
+The HRMMRS has purchased or organized the purchase of personnel protective equipment for public safety agency, hospital, public health and medical examiner personnel; decontamination systems for all area hospitals; radiation detectors for fire/EMS and law enforcement vehicles; CBRNE identification equipment for public health and HAZMAT teams; communication equipment for hospitals and public health; medication temperature control equipment for responder vehicles; supplies/equipment for mass prophylaxis dispensing centers; extensive mass casualty equipment and supplies; shelter support systems; and mass evacuation transport units.
+The program also supports ongoing mass casualty training and exercises.

 Contact Information . . .